TTT-2/TTTC/README.md

 -- removed when the ability is disabled. classData.items = {}

+-- A function that is called when this class is given to a player after class change or on respawn -- You can use the hook "TTTCPreventClassEquipment" to prevent this function & equipment hand-out to happen classData.onClassSet = function(ply) [default: nil]

+-- A function that is called when this class is removed from a player -- You can use the hook "TTTCPreventClassRemovement" to prevent this function & equipment removement to happen classData.onClassUnset = function(ply) [default: nil]

 -- A function that is called on activation of an ability.
 If avoidWeaponReset is equal to false -- wepons will be removed prior to this function call. classData.onActivate = function(ply) [default: nil]